carolinavalladares/social-media-app-clone/README.md

 Run `npm run dev` to start the project locally.

-This is a social media app clone.
+This is a social media app clone developed using NextJs, Typescript and Tailwind CSS.

 Users can register, log in, follow other users, make posts, like and comment other users' posts.